Marcussacapuces91/SparkCore-RESTserver/README.md

 ====================

 REST server for Spark Core
-A light webserver for the famous Spark Core using STM32 arm proc.
+A light webserver for the famous <a href="https://www.spark.io/">Spark Core</a> using STM32 arm proc.